-- 23.8 Commercial parking garages shall provide a streetwall as specified on the Streetwall Height Map 7, and in no case shall the streetwall height be less than 11 metres high where the building height is less than the required streetwall height, but greater than 11 metres high.
-For those buildings less than 11 metres high the streetwall height shall be the full height of the building. - 23.9 Rooftop parking and mechanical equipment shall be visually obscured from the street through the use of architectural features. - 23.10 At-grade uses abutting a street shall be limited to: - (a) on Pedestrian-Oriented Commercial Streets those uses in sections 12.2 and 12.3; and - (b) on all other streets those uses permitted in the zone applicable to the lot. - 23.11 Streetwalls greater than 15 metres in width measured parallel to the streetline shall have the appearance of two or more buildings by altering the appearance of the facade or roof in increments of 6 metres to 12 metres. - 23.12 75 % of the surface area of the face of the ground floor of the building, along any street, shall be comprised of windows.
-For the purpose of calculating this requirement those openings in the building wall used for access of vehicles shall be excluded. - 23.13 Commercial use storage, delivery bays and garbage waste management receptacles shall be contained within the building.
+- 23.9 Commercial parking garages shall provide a streetwall as specified on the Streetwall Height Map 7 Streetwall Heights, and in no case shall the streetwall height be less than 11 7.5 metres high where the building height is less than the required streetwall height, but greater than 11 metres high.
+For those buildings less than 11 metres high the streetwall height shall be the full height of the building. - 23.10 Rooftop parking and mechanical equipment shall be visually obscured from the street through the use of architectural features shall be prohibited. - 23.11 Mechanical equipment shall be visually obscured from the street through the use of architectural features. - 23.12 At-grade uses abutting a street shall be limited to: - (a) on Pedestrian-Oriented Commercial Streets those uses in sections 12.2 and 12.3; and - (b) on all other streets those uses permitted in the zone applicable to the lot. - 23.13 Streetwalls greater than 15 metres in width measured parallel to the streetline shall have the appearance of two or more buildings by altering the appearance of the facade or roof in increments of 6 metres to 12 metres.

-- 23.14 Commercial parking garage mechanical equipment, meters and similar utilities shall be located on top of, or within, the building. - 23.15 The design of commercial parking garages shall meet the criteria of the Design Manual.
+- \ 75 % of the surface area of the face of the ground floor of the building shall be comprised of windows.
+For the purpose of calculating this requirement those openings in the building wall used for access of vehicles shall be excluded. - 23.14 Commercial use storage, delivery bays and garbage waste management receptacles shall be contained within the building. - 23.15 Commercial parking garage mechanical equipment, meters and similar utilities shall be located on top of, or within, the building. - 23.16 The design of commercial parking garages shall meet the criteria of the Design Manual.